Kerstinwie001/G02_Kerstin/README.md

 Since the SD and LD memory performance are highly correlated,we calculated also the average memory performance for the downstream analysis for both samples.
 ##Validation fMRI
 the fMRI signal between negative and neutral Pictures where compared in both data-sets.
+##Hypothesis
+We hypothsis, that there is a higher activation of the Amygdala when presented the negative Pictures than the neutral Pictures in both dataset.
+Therefor, fisher t-test where used.
 #Results
 ##Pre-Proccessing
 Form initial 1000 subjects the data from 833 subjects were used for the data Analysis of the initial dataset and 253 out of 300 from the replication data set.